- Optimizely Web Experimentation

 Check the box to enable the Mask descriptive names setting and click Save:

 After you mask descriptive names, your third-party services will receive numerical IDs instead of names.
-New projects will have Mask descriptive names enabled by default, so variation names won't pass into your analytics platform.
-This also means that Optimizely won't be able to pass the descriptive names of individual variations into your analytics platform.
+New projects will have Mask descriptive names enabled by default so that variation names will not pass into your analytics platform.
+This also means that Optimizely Web Experimentation will not be able to pass the descriptive names of individual variations into your analytics platform.

-Here's where to find descriptive names and IDs in Optimizely.
+Here is where to find descriptive names and IDs in Optimizely Web Experimentation.

 If you change data object name settings while an experiment that has a standard or custom third-party integration is running, you'll create two sets of results for that experiment in your analytics platform.
 The best time to make the change is when there are no experiments with any sort of integration running.